hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

 Specifies the exclusive decay of a particle produced in the matrix element.
 The virtuality of the decaying particle is sampled according to a Breit-Wigner distribution.
-In practice this amouts to selecting only those diagrams containing s-channels of the specified flavour while the phase space is kept general.
+In practice this amounts to selecting only those diagrams containing s-channels of the specified flavour while the phase space is kept general.
 Consequently, all spin correlations are preserved.
 An example would be